-In addition, John has been instrumental in crafting policies that have met with approval by New Jersey voters in the ballot box.
-A 2006 referendum he sponsored allows for the usage of a portion of sales tax revenue to be allocated as a permanent source of funding for the restoration of State and local parks and a referendum in 2005 funds a retrofit program that will result in a reduction of carcinogens released into the air by diesel engines.
-In 2007 and 2009, he sponsored the ballot questions approved by voters to provide $600 million in bonds to preserve open space through the Garden State Preservation Trust Fund, one of the country’s most successful land preservation programs.
+Throughout his time in office, John’s influence has been able to reach beyond just his colleagues in the Legislature.
+Several of his ideas have been met with widespread approval by New Jersey voters in the ballot box over the years.
+A 2006 referendum that he sponsored allowed for the usage of a portion of sales tax revenue to be allocated as a permanent source of funding for the restoration of State and local parks.
+In addition, his sponsorship of a 2005 referendum led to the funding of a diesel retrofit program that has resulted in a reduction of carcinogens released into the air by diesel engines.
+In 2007 and 2009, he sponsored the ballot questions that were approved by voters to provide hundreds of millions of dollars in state funding to preserve open space through the Garden State Preservation Trust Fund, one of the country’s most successful land preservation programs to date.